How to avoid becoming your competitor's secret weaponTopic: Retail

-Think of the many ways that your customers currently interact with your brand… We’ve come a long way since a telephone call or quick face-to-face chat were the go-to channel.
+Think of the many ways that your customers currently interact with your brand… We’ve come a long way since a telephone call or face-to-face chat was the go-to channel.

-There’s now much more to customer interaction – 68% of consumers prefer customer service interaction via digital messaging channels to any other method (Source: Internet retailing), and that’s before we’ve even thought about the customer journey.
+There’s now much more to customer interaction – 68% of consumers prefer digital messaging channels to any other method for customer service (source: Internet Retailing), and that’s before we’ve thought about the end-to-end customer journey.

 Your customers come into contact with your brand through so many different touchpoints that it can often be difficult to determine how many separate “conversations” your products, staff and systems are all having concurrently.

 Your customers won’t love you if you give them a bad customer service experience – but your competitors will.